Town Deal: Our Place is Your Stage

 - Skills and enterprise infrastructure

-We would like local people to help decide how the money could be spent.
 As part of community engagement in developing the Town Deal submission, the Council worked closely with a Town Deal Board of local professional sector and place leaders to develop an evidence-based Town Investment Plan about how that money could be spent in order to support the funding application.

 This advisory board has a diverse membership including strategic thought leaders, investors and entrepreneurs, academics and creatives.
 The chairman is local business representative, Henry Cator, who is also the local High Steward, and the vice chairman is Chris Sargisson, chief executive of the Norfolk Chambers of Commerce.